 There is an unending number of hotels and motels that line the streets of Niagara Falls.
 And I’ve stayed in some pretty beautiful and some downright scary ones over the years.
 I’m going to highlight my top three for you, and why they rank high on the list.

 This is always the hotel I check first when we’re doing a weekend trip.
 It has the BEST view and is the closest hotel to the Falls.
 It’s affordable for the area and view and includes two WeGo passes.
-The onsite restaurants are really yummy, and overlook the Falls.
+The onsite restaurants are really yummy and overlook the Falls.
 It’s a close 7-10 minute walk to everything.
 There is an indoor pool, though it’s quite standard.
 I love that we can watch the fireworks from our window, perfect for those littles with aversions to loud sounds.

 Great for families because kids stay free.
 And complimentary cookies!
 There are nice big rooms, a pool, and a hot tub.
 It’s only a five-minute walk to all the major attractions, making it the perfect location because those legs get tired after all that walking around.
 The free breakfast offers something for everyone; my kids were obsessed with making waffles.

-This is, in my opinion, the best family-friendly hotel in Niagara Falls apart from the waterpark hotels.
+This is, in my opinion, it’s the best family-friendly hotel in Niagara Falls apart from the waterpark hotels.
 It features an indoor courtyard with big trees and gardens, a pool, two hot tubs, an arcade, and a 2-story play structure.
 Definitely get a courtyard room, all these amenities are right outside your door.
 It’s a 10-15 minute walk to the Falls, but the WeGo stops right out front and can take you to and from any major attraction and the Falls.
-Doc Magilligan’s Restaurant & Irish Pub is onsite and is a delicious Irish experience.
+Doc Magilligan’s Restaurant & Irish Pub is on-site and is a delicious Irish experience.
 We absolutely love it here.

 Steer clear of the chain restaurants — they tend to overprice – a LOT.
 For example, I had chicken fingers and fries, and my boyfriend had a burger and fries…at Denny’s…for $50…in 2003.
 You will overspend, so try and steer clear of those.
 The food tends to be pricier here, but these are my family’s favorites.